etanms/teksystems-weather-app/README.md

 - Input full address (street, city, state, zip) and get a weather forecast.
 - Fetches weather forecast from the National Weather Service API.
 - Caches forecast data in Redis for 30 minutes to improve performance.
+- Displays the timestamp indicating when the forecast data was cached.
 - Responsive, user-friendly HTML forms with client-side validation for ZIP codes.
 - Supports both HTML and JSON responses.